 When a parent brings a child with signs of autism, ADHD or dyslexia, I usually check for signs of developmental delay.
-Many children who struggle in the classroom have immaturities in auditory processing ability.
-That is, they find it difficult to block out background sounds and to focus on the teacher’s voice.
-They may also find it difficult to focus on a parent’s voice in a busy home environment.
+Many children who struggle in the classroom find it difficult to block out background sounds and to focus on the teacher’s voice.
+Maybe you’ve noticed they are unable to follow a series of instructions?

 Sometimes they may only be able to process short blocks of words at one time, or parts of sentences.
 It can be very confusing when more than one person is speaking at a time.
 Your child may appear forgetful, often struggling to remember spoken instructions, particularly when delivered as a sequence.
 They may also find it hard to discern small parts of a word, or phonics, making tasks such as reading, spelling and comprehension very difficult.

-The struggle to focus in a busy environment may cause your child to feel overwhelmed, responding by either “acting out”, or shutting down.
-These are instinctive behaviours that indicate your child’s need for support.
+The struggle to focus in a busy environment may cause your child to feel overwhelmed, responding by either “acting out” or shutting down.
+These instinctive behaviours are clues that your child might need extra support.

 When I recommenced study as a mature adult in 2005, I knew I couldn’t take notes and listen at the same time, so I chose to listen.
 I finished the first day with a massive headache, and little memory of much that had been presented.